 In 1850 the U.S. Congress considered the controversial Fugitive Slave Law, which empowered the federal government to capture escaped slaves even in free states and obliged free-state residents to cooperate with apprehension efforts.
 (The measure passed on September 18, as part of the Compromise of 1850.)
-Outraged Northern abolitionists held numerous protest conventions in anticipation of the law.
-The August 21–22 convention in Cazenovia is remarkable because of its high turnout relative to the size of the community, and because a Daguerrotype of convention leaders became a defining image of the Northern abolition movement.
+Outraged northern abolitionists held numerous protest conventions in anticipation of the law.
+The August 21–22 convention in Cazenovia is remarkable because of its high turnout relative to the size of the community and because a Daguerrotype of convention leaders became a defining image of the northern abolition movement.

 Antislavery activism in west-central New York State would later climax in the Jerry Rescue of October 1, 1851.
 On that date, a mob of abolition activists led by abolitionist leader and philanthropist Gerrit Smith and Underground Railroad leader Jermain Loguen raided a Syracuse police station and freed William “Jerry” Henry, an escaped slave who ultimately fled to Canada.
-That event would be recalled as a crowning triumph of Northern abolition activism.
+That event would be recalled as a crowning triumph of northern abolition activism.
 The event is now celebrated by a monument in downtown Syracuse.

 The Cazenovia convention was organized by Gerrit Smith in his capacity as president of the New York State Vigilance Committee.
 On August 21, proceedings were held at the Congregational Free Church on Lincklaen Street.
 (Earlier, in 1835 and 1836, the Rev. John Ingersoll, father of freethought orator Robert Green Ingersoll and himself an ardent abolitionist, preached at this church.
-At the time the church was led by the abolitionist preacher Luther Myrick, who, also in 1835, donated a burial plot to the impoverished Rev. Ingersoll when his wife died in Cazenovia)
+At the time the church was led by the abolitionist preacher Luther Myrick, who, also in 1835, donated a burial plot to the impoverished Rev. Ingersoll when his wife died in Cazenovia.)

 The building could not accommodate all desiring to attend, so on August 22, proceedings were moved to an apple orchard owned by Grace Wilson, a member of the Cazenovia Ladies Antislavery Society.
-Some 2000 persons attended the convention’s second day—the same number of people as resided in Cazenovia at the time.
+Some 2,000 persons attended the convention’s second day—the same number of people as resided in Cazenovia at the time.
 The crowd was not altogether welcome in the relatively conservative community.

-The Convention produced an open letter “to American Slaves from Those Who Have Fled from American Slavery,” advocating immediate abolition of slavery and condoning the use of violence in efforts to escape.
+The Convention produced an open letter “To American Slaves from Those Who Have Fled from American Slavery,” advocating immediate abolition of slavery and condoning the use of violence in efforts to escape.
 It is widely believed that the letter was authored in whole or in part by Smith.
-Many speakers and newspaper editors, even in the North, attacked the convention and the open letter as overly radical.
+Many speakers and newspaper editors, even in the north, attacked the convention and the open letter as overly radical.

 Convention participants included Frederick Douglass, Gerrit Smith, and the Edmonson sisters, former slaves from Washington, D.C.
 An estimated fifty fugitive slaves attended.
 During the second day’s proceedings at the apple orchard, pioneer photographer Ezra Greenleaf Weld, brother of the prominent abolitionist Theodore Weld, made a Daguerrotype of convention leaders that continued to be widely circulated even when the convention itself faded into history.
 Additionally, the image is also renowned as a milestone in early photography; a copy is displayed in the Getty Museum in Los Angeles.

-The Free Church was later replaced on the site by an opera house, now the restored Catherine Cummings Theater, operated by Cazenovia College.
+The Free Church was later replaced on the site by an opera house, now the restored Catherine Cummings Theatre, operated by Cazenovia College.
 Grace Wilson’s apple orchard is the site of an apartment house; a historical marker placed in 2010 describes the Convention.